 A BRIEF INTRODUCTION – SEE ALSO HERE

-After my father, Joseph Witriol (1912 – 2002), typed up Mumme Loohshen he tried to get it published commercially and, when that failed, considered using vanity publishers but could not afford the cost.
+After my father, Joseph Witriol (1912 – 2002), had typed up Mumme Loohshen he hoped to get it published commercially and, when that failed, considered using vanity publishers but could not justify the cost.

 I have not changed the text except for a handful of minor typing errors.
 If some passages baffled me, I took it to be my misreading or ignorance rather than the author’s miswriting.
-There are some complex and lengthy sentences which are harder to avoid when discussing the interplay between three or even more languages.
-He also uses ‘difficult’ words and foreign words and tags.
+There are indeed complex, lengthy sentences which perhaps are harder to avoid when discussing the interplay between three or more languages.
+He also used ‘difficult’ words and foreign words and tags.
 This was not an affectation, but an aspect of his impressive vocabulary and literary knowledge.
-And, despite their obscurity, words such as borborygmus are both useful and delightful.
+And, despite their obscurity, words such as borborygmus can be useful and delightful.

-More background on this book and other writings of Joseph Witriol can be found at http://philipwitriol.wordpress.com where comments, suggestions, corrections, criticisms and indeed compliments would be very welcome.
+More background on this book and other writings of Joseph Witriol can be found at http://philipwitriol.wordpress.com .
 I am happy for the work, or extracts from it, to be published elsewhere, but would appreciate acknowledgement of the author and a link to the original.
 The book is also online in the form of a single document here.